mjrgh/PinscapePico/How-to-build.md

 ### How to install SDK 2.1.0

-Raspberry Pi moved to a Visual Studio extension for the 2.1.0 SDK, replacing the Windows command-line build environment used in 1.5.1.
+Raspberry Pi moved to a Visual Studio Code (VS Code) extension for the 2.1.0 SDK, replacing the Windows command-line build environment used in 1.5.1.
 In principle, that should be just as easy to set up, but it still seems to be a work in progress, so much so that I can't get it to